Article by Rory E. Glennie

-This original entry was penned by Rory Glennie, a resident of Vancouver Island, British Columbia who has been fly fishing the mountain streams for wild, native-born trout since 1970.
-He is the only Canadian member of the Tenkara USA Guide Network and has been a Staff writer for Island Fisherman Magazine since 2009.
-His work will also appear in the upcoming Spring issue of Tenkara Angler magazine.
+Rory E. Glennie, a resident of Vancouver Island, British Columbia has been fly fishing the mountain streams for wild, native-born trout since 1970.
+The only Canadian member of Tenkara USA Guide Network.
+Staff writer for Island Fisherman Magazine since 2009.

 Do you have a story to tell?
 A photo to share?
 A fly recipe that’s too good to keep secret?
 If you would like to contribute content to Tenkara Angler, click HERE for more details.